-Operations Ownership Location Corporate and The Dallas Morning News Leased Dallas, Texas Printing facilities Owned Plano, Texas AHC Dallas Properties, LLC Leased Denton, Texas DMV Digital Holdings Company Leased Dallas, Texas Your Speakeasy, LLC Leased Dallas, Texas Direct mail office and warehouse Leased Phoenix, Arizona
+Operations Ownership Location Corporate and The Dallas Morning News Leased Dallas, Texas Printing facilities Owned Plano, Texas AHC Dallas Properties, LLC Leased Denton, Texas DMV Digital Holdings Company Leased Dallas, Texas Direct mail office and warehouse Leased Phoenix, Arizona

-In addition to the properties above, the Company has various leased locations it uses for news reporting and the distribution of the Company's publications and it holds real estate assets in Dallas, Texas that were previously used as the corporate headquarters.
+In addition to the properties above, the Company has various leased locations it uses for news reporting and the distribution of the Company's publications and it owns real estate assets in Dallas, Texas that were previously used as the corporate headquarters.
+As of December 31, 2018, in aggregate, the Company leased facilities for current use consisting of approximately 328,000 square feet and owned properties that include land and buildings consisting of approximately 1,609,000 square feet.